dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 > **Excerpt of the rationale of [DIP&nbsp;1032](https://github.com/dlang/DIPs/blob/master/DIPs/other/DIP1032.md)** <br/>
 > A further reason is that the `lazy` function parameter attribute is underspecified
 > and is a constant complication in the language specification.
-> With this DIP&nbsp;[1032], `lazy` can move towards being defined in terms of an equivalent delegate parameter,
+> With this DIP, `lazy` can move towards being defined in terms of an equivalent delegate parameter,
 > thereby simplifying the language by improving consistency.

 This objective is accomplished by this DIP as described in [Lazy as a Lowering](#lazy-as-a-lowering).